DMacMakes/dmacdocs/content/en/torrens/aac202/week11/index.md

   Polishing our models, rendering for art director review.
 Submission!
 ---

-## Assessment 2

-Marking is 90% done, will be up this afternoon.
-The level of effort was high enough that everyone who submitted got at least a credit, so don't stress.

-## A3

 ### Reviewing week 10 work

 I saw people have commented.
 If you haven't updated your discussion post with your pier/wharf bits all added and polished, do it now!